Understanding a Universal Gun Cleaning Kit and the Chemicals and Components Inside

 - tetragundirect

-Firearm enthusiasts purchase gun cleaning kits every day, but it is almost as common for many of those gun owner to get home and wonder what some of the items inside are for, so we want to review the practical use for whatever is inside the case box.
+Firearm enthusiasts purchase gun cleaning kits every day.
+However, many gun owners often wonder about the purpose of some items inside the case.
+Today, I want to review the practical uses of whatever is inside the box.
 They are not all the same.
 Not at all.

 Kit Elements Beginning with the Gun Cleaning Rod

-The metal cleaning rod.
-Some are uncoated and often made of either brass or aluminum, and others are steel.
-The better choice is a coated rod that has some kind of barrier surface treatment to prevent scratches inside the bore.
-Choose the coated, stainless steel version for its strength, durability and anti-scratch properties.
-Like anything, don't go cheap though this particular Tetra Gun kit is a superior value to other brands that hype up overpriced alternatives made with unimpressive or non-essential components.
+Let’s start with the metal cleaning rod.
+Some rods are uncoated and made of brass or aluminum, while others are steel.
+The best choice is a coated rod with a barrier surface treatment.
+This prevents scratches inside the bore.
+I recommend choosing a coated, stainless steel version for its strength, durability, and anti-scratch properties.
+Remember, don’t go cheap!
+This particular Tetra Gun kit offers superior value compared to other brands that hype overpriced alternatives with unimpressive or non-essential components.
 Look carefully.

 Essential Accessories in Firearm Maintenance

-Patch holders, ideally made of steel or brass, hold the cotton gun patches as they travel down the bore, either picking up powder residue or delivering gun lube oil as needed until the last patch comes out clean.
+Patch holders, ideally made of steel or brass, hold the cotton gun patches as they travel down the bore.
+They pick up powder residue or deliver gun lube oil until the last patch comes out clean.

-A nylon bristled bore brush attachment is a viable substitute for many bore cleaning applications in the right caliber, of course.
-It scrubs away carbon fouling to prime the bore metal for lubrication that should follow.
-The more common bronze brush is a more aggressive material at scrubbing hard fouling off of gunmetal.
+A nylon-bristled bore brush is a great substitute for many bore cleaning applications.
+It scrubs away carbon fouling and prepares the bore metal for lubrication.
+The more common bronze brush is more aggressive and scrubs hard fouling off gunmetal effectively.

 Firearm Lubricants & Bore Cleaners

 Not every cleaning kit includes a tube of grease, but the better ones do.
-The consistency of grease is more effective than oil on critical high-wear gun parts such as slide rails, choke tubes, the bolt and other metal surfaces that are most vulnerable to wear and need a heavier protective dose of lubrication.
-This is a fact that the better gun manufacturers and gunsmiths understand.
-I know some will not agree but they are very wrong.
+Grease is more effective than oil on critical high-wear parts like slide rails, choke tubes, and bolts.
+These areas are vulnerable to wear and need a heavier protective dose of lubrication.
+This is a fact that knowledgeable gun manufacturers and gunsmiths understand.
+Some may disagree, but they are mistaken.

-Firearm lubricant aka gun oil and often in the form of a CLP, which stands for Clean, Lubricate and Protect, is the most common item found in a firearm maintenance kit.
-With it, you can perform the cleaner function with the help of the accessories listed prior, while conditioning the metal with lubrication and protection to some degree.
-Of course, before using it, first remove pre-existing solvent residue, powder fouling and any lube left behind from your last gun treament, especially if you used another brand or formula of gun solvent.
+Firearm lubricant, often in the form of a CLP (Clean, Lubricate, Protect), is the most common item found in a firearm maintenance kit.
+It helps clean with the accessories mentioned earlier while conditioning the metal with lubrication and protection.
+Before using it, remove any pre-existing solvent residue, powder fouling, and leftover lube from your last treatment, especially if you used a different brand.

-You might also find a bonus inside the kit box, like application instructions.
-A firearm manufacturer’s user’s manual will probably be vague about maintenance so anything a gun care company can share with you should be helpful, especially as they discuss how to use those specific products in the kit.
-From there, it comes down to your attention to details.
+You might also find bonus items inside the kit, like application instructions.
+A firearm manufacturer’s manual may be vague about maintenance, so any guidance from a gun care company can be helpful.
+It’s all about your attention to detail.

 How to Choose the Right Gun Cleaning Chemicals

-Cleaner Degreaser aerosol: Tetra Gun Action Blaster is a commonly used bore cleaning spray that has proven itself many times over.
+Cleaner Degreaser aerosol: Tetra Gun Action Blaster is a popular bore cleaning spray.
 Just spray and swab out fouling.

-Copper Solvent: This is your best choice for dealing with hard fouling whether it be to dissolve and remove copper, stubborn burned-in carbon powder residue or plastic wadding from shotgun shells.
-Tetra's version is a gel state that stays on the bronze brush better and begins to work almost instantly because of its superior chemistry.
+Copper Solvent: This is your best choice for hard fouling.
+It dissolves and removes copper, stubborn burned-in carbon powder residue, or plastic wadding from shotgun shells.
+Tetra's version is gel-based, allowing it to stay on the bronze brush better and work almost instantly due to its superior chemistry.

-Carbon Cleaner: If you are looking for a true cleaner vs. a CLP, this will literally lift off carbon residue.
-After wiping that out, you should be in good shape to then treat the bore with lube oil.
+Carbon Cleaner: If you need a true cleaner versus a CLP, this will lift off carbon residue.
+After wiping that out, you should be ready to treat the bore with lube oil.

-Cleaner Degreaser: Especially for light duty use where there just isn't too much residue to remove, a safer, gentler water-based formula can be the best choice.
-Plus, a product like that can be used without gloves or a mask because it won't irritate skin or emit fumes like traditional bore solvents.
+Cleaner Degreaser: For light-duty use, a safer, gentler water-based formula can be the best choice.
+It can be used without gloves or a mask since it won’t irritate skin or emit fumes like traditional bore solvents.
 The only tradeoff is strength.

-Remember, the right gun cleaning chemicals will keep your firearm in tip top shape and in fire-ready condition, which reminds me of another long-standing theme - Tetra Gun care's concept of bore conditioning.
+Using the right gun cleaning chemicals will keep your firearm in tip-top shape and in fire-ready condition.
+This reminds me of another long-standing theme—Tetra Gun care's concept of bore conditioning.

 Gun Care Review and Checklist